Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 the application requires to run in your Azure AD.
 The steps to do so are described in [Granting Admin Consent](#granting-admin-consent) bellow.

-Successful execution of `Microsoft.Azure.IIoT.Deployment` application will be possible only after `AzureIndustrialIoTDeployment` Enterprise Application has been added to your Azure AD and consent has been granted.
+Successful execution of `Microsoft.Azure.IIoT.Deployment.AKS` application will be possible only after `AzureIndustrialIoTDeployment` Enterprise Application has been added to your Azure AD and consent has been granted.

 ### Running with Service Principal Credentials

-To run `Microsoft.Azure.IIoT.Deployment` with Service Principal credentials, you would first need to create a Service Principal with enough permissions to execute the application and then pass Service Principal `ClientId` (also referred as `ApplicationId` or `AppId`) and `ClientSecret` (also referred as password) to the application via configuration.
+To run `Microsoft.Azure.IIoT.Deployment.AKS` with Service Principal credentials, you would first need to create a Service Principal with enough permissions to execute the application and then pass Service Principal `ClientId` (also referred as `ApplicationId` or `AppId`) and `ClientSecret` (also referred as password) to the application via configuration.
 Please note that if you do not pass those configuration